Mgeethabhargava/facedetection-based-videoplayer/README.md

+# facedetection-based-videoplayer
-# facedetection-based-videoplayer using opencv.js, js  and html
+It's a Video Player , when user face detects it plays else it will be paused which is made using opencv.js, js  and html